pvanhoof/dir-examples/README.md

 By updating the current you will basically trigger people who manage packages and their tooling to rebuild programs that link with your shared library.
 You actually want that the moment you made breaking ABI changes in a newer version of it.

+When you don't want to care about libtool's -version-info, then there is also a set of more simple to follow rules.
+Those rules are for VERSION:

+> * SOVERSION = Major version
+> * Major version: increase it if you break ABI compatibility
+> * Minor version: increase it if you add ABI compatible features
+> * Patch version: increase it for bug fix releases.

 ## What isn't wrong?

 ### Not having a APIVERSION at all